-Jewish funeral practices have traditionally followed a strong set of customs and beliefs, which are based on the Torah.
+Jewish funeral service rituals and practices have traditionally followed a strong set of customs and beliefs which are based on the Torah.
 Although these beliefs remain important in the Orthodox and Conservative Jewish cultures, some of the traditional customs have been modified under Reform Judaism.

 The Jewish people hold the philosophy that one should embrace life while accepting the inevitability of death.
 The emphasis of Judaism concerns how one’s life should be lived and it does not specifically define an afterlife.
 However, it is implied that leading a praiseworthy life will prepare one for what comes after life.

 Jewish burials are to take place as soon as possible.
 Exceptions are made when the family cannot be present in a short time and for other reasons of practicality.
 Jewish funerals emphasize simplicity to avoid embarrassment for the poor.
 It is traditional Jewish practice to perform a ritual washing of the body (“Tahara”) and then to dress it in a plain burial shroud.
 Watchers (“Chevra Kadisha”) remain with the body around-the-clock until the funeral.